bmlt-enabled/bmlt-versions/README.md

 Displays download links and versions for latest BMLT Releases simply add [bmlt_versions] shortcode to your page.

-# SHORTCODE
+SHORTCODE
 [bmlt_versions]

-**Attributes:** root_server, wordpress, drupal, basic, crouton, bread, yap, tabbed_map, meeting_map, list_locations, upcoming_meetings, contacts
+**Attributes:** root_server, wordpress, drupal, basic, crouton, bread, yap, tabbed_map, meeting_map, list_locations, upcoming_meetings, contacts, temporary_closures, workflow
-Adds ability to hide certain releases, default is to show all or 1. sort_by allows you to sort by name or date, defaults to date. [bmlt_versions sort_by="name"] or [bmlt_versions sort_by="date"] defaults to date if not specified.
+Adds ability to hide certain releases, default for most is to show all or 1. sort_by allows you to sort by name or date, defaults to date. [bmlt_versions sort_by="name"] or [bmlt_versions sort_by="date"] defaults to date if not specified.

 Ex. [bmlt_versions drupal="0"] would not display drupal link.

+[bmlt_versions_simple]

+This is just a more concise and simple display but allows you to add documentation links in dashboard settings.
+**Attributes:** root_server, crouton, bread, yap, workflow Adds ability to hide certain releases, default is to show all or 1. sort_by allows you to sort by name or date, defaults to date. [bmlt_versions_simple sort_by="name"] or [bmlt_versions_simple sort_by="date"] defaults to date if not specified.

+Ex. [bmlt_versions_simple drupal="0"] would not display drupal link.

 # Installation